You can access the Writing Exam here.

 You may log in at any time during those dates and begin the exam.
 Since the placement exam is online, you will be able to access the exam anywhere you have an Internet connection.

-If you are unable to take the exam during the June Exam Window, you may petition to take the exam in the July Exam Window, which opens on Thursday, July 6 at 10 a.m. and closes on Thursday, July 13 at 2 p.m. (all times are Eastern Daylight Time).
-To petition for reassignment to the July Exam Window, please go to the Online Placement Exams Registration Application.
+If you are unable to take the exam during the June Exam Window, you may petition to take the exam in the Make-up Exam Window, which opens on Tuesday, July 9 at 10 a.m. and closes on Tuesday, July 16 at 2 p.m. (all times are Eastern Daylight Time).
+To petition for reassignment to the Make-up Exam Window, please go to the Online Placement Exams Registration Application.

 Students are expected to take their summer placement exams during the available dates.
 In exceptional circumstances, the Writing Program may grant extensions to students who have legitimate unavoidable conflicts with those dates.
 To petition for an extension to the two Writing Exam windows, please go to the Online Placement Exams Registration Application.
 Please note that petitions will be granted only for exceptional circumstances.